LMSFACTORY/customdev/README.md

    - Update or manage profiles with `updateprofile.php` or the corresponding CRUD scripts.
 4. **CRUD Operations:** Use the provided CRUD functions in the scripts to manage user records.

-### Contributing
-Feel free to open issues or submit pull requests for improvements.

 ---

 ## Français